MBACP Counselling in Nature

-Hi my name is Scania and I offer Counselling in Nature as well as in a conventional counselling room.
+Hi my name is Scania and I offer Counselling in Nature as well as working online and in a conventional counselling room.
 Counselling in Nature is often called Ecotherapy, Rewilding or Walk and Talk.
-Have a look at my website to get a feel of what I do: www.thelifeyoulove.co.uk Give me a call, I know its a scary step taking that first leap into change and so I understand the courage it takes to make that call/email.
+Have a look at my website to get a feel of what I do: www.thelifeyoulove.co.uk send me a text and we can set up a call, I know its a scary step taking that first leap into change and I understand the courage it takes to make that call/email.

 My aim: So you feel understood and supported, a place, to express your feelings in a safe and appropriate way.
 I don’t offer a promise of total happiness, but I do offer the opportunity to explore and accept your past experiences and move forward positively with your life.
 Together we go on a journey, we are equals in the process.
 A place where change can happen.
 Together we can explore the terrain.